elJaredr/links-images/README.md

 # links-images
-links and images repo for html
+This repo is for git practice only